GAME RESULTGame Result

 FW 9 Kenji FUKUDA

-Top match against the Kashima Antlers!
+The big match against the top-ranked Antlers!

 Currently, Kashima Antlers are leading the 2nd stage.
 The starting lineup includes FW Yanagisawa, who recently scored a historic goal in the Italy match (11/7) and has now grown into Japan's ace, GK Sogahata, who made his national team debut in that Italy match, as well as MF Nakata and FW Suzuki, who have firmly established themselves in the national team.
 The player depth of Antlers is solid, with MF Motoyama and FW Hirase as substitutes, but today they are facing the match with a perfect best lineup.